 The majority of the country designated construction as an essential service that must continue to support communities even during the pandemic.
 Additionally, many manufacturing firms have remained in full production to meet demand, and distributors and trucking firms are busier than ever, fulfilling orders for everything from toilet paper and cereal to fuel and medical supplies.

 Being flexible is critically important.
 But how can businesses get organized with so many variables to consider?

 This is an excellent time to leverage the power of an enterprise asset management (EAM) platform.
-From maintenance planning to asset tracking to inventory resolution, EAM software can produce the efficiencies and the data that will help firms re-engineer their operations during these challenging times.
+From maintenance planning to asset tracking to inventory resolution, best EAM software can produce the efficiencies and the data that will help firms re-engineer their operations during these challenging times.

 Challenges solved by your EAM platform

 1. Ensure worker safety